oceanprotocol-archive/OEPs/11/README.md

    Each service in the list contains certain information depending on its type.
 Here we document two types of services required for purchasing and consuming an Asset.

    A service of type "purchase" contains:
-   - Service Definition ID; uniquely identifies this particular service within this DID
+   - Service Definition ID; helps Publisher find the service definition of a DDO signed by Consumer
    - Service Agreement Template ID; has to be whitelisted, can be hardcoded in Trilobite; points to a deployed service agreement on-chain contract
    - Service endpoint; Consumer's signing this service send their signatures to this endpoint
    - A list of conditions keys; condition key consists of: